jupyter-book/team-compass/docs/practices.md

 - Aim to merge only changes you understand fully, if not seek review from the rest of the team.
 - If merging has large implications for maintainers (e.g. an AST change, or core processing infrastructure) or there are user facing implications that we can't easily walk back (e.g. a config addition, a new directive, a large user facing change) seek input and post messages in both GitHub and Discord.
 - Smaller, iterative changes like targeted bug fixes, typos, docs changes are low risk — aim to seek feedback, but don't block yourself if you're not getting a response!
+- Use the GitHub UI to review your own pull request!
+If you'd like to merge without another person reviewing first, this is a helpful way to show you've done some due-diligence.

 In general, we trust those with merge rights to make the right decision.
 You should use your best judgment and it's OK if you make a mistake - we can always revert changes if we haven't made a release.